How Monoclonal Antibodies Lost the Battle Against New COVID Variants - ExBulletin

 So while Tan and others are working on the next generation of monoclonal antibodies—antibodies that are effective against all types of coronaviruses, and perhaps even coronaviruses of future pandemics—the country is facing a preponderance of SARS.
 There is no effective monoclonal antibody therapy against the strain, and it is entering a long plateau. -CoV-2.

-“There’s disappointment because you’re missing a really good drug,” Razonable says. adapt.”
+“There’s disappointment because you’re missing a really good drug,” Razonable says.
+We will adapt based on

 Fortunately, as Tan and colleagues pursue the long-term antibody game, there are other effective treatments for COVID, such as paxlobid pills and remdesivir infusions.